 Price: ~€20 per person

-Carsharing is very popular in Europe and if you want to hop in someone’s car to share the cost of the ride, it is totally doable (that is, if you are 1-4 people).
+Carsharing is very popular in Europe and if you want to hop in someone’s car to share the cost of the ride, it is totally doable (that is if you are 1-4 people).
 Check the price and who is currently offering a ride here.
 Surprisingly, it ended up to be about €25 per person, so the only advantage is that you can meet the locals and learn more about them during the ride.

-My personal favourite would be to go with my own car – the roads are a pleasure to drive in Spain and the views are breathtaking!
+My personal favourite would be to go in my own car – the roads are a pleasure to drive in Spain and the views are breathtaking!
 Plus, you will be able to stop in some charming villages on the way, why not?

 There you go, your ultimate guide on where to stay in Valencia!
-I’ve covered the best hotels, AirBnbs and hostels in the center of the city in the Old Town to the ones on the splendid beaches.
+I’ve covered the best hotels, AirBnbs, and hostels in the center of the city in the Old Town to the ones on the splendid beaches.
 Sorted out by reviews and prices, there is something for everyone!

 I hope I inspired you to visit Valencia at least once!
 Famous for its sights, Valencia is all you could want from a holiday destination in just one place.
 It is truly a magical city with a lot to offer.
 Even if you’re visiting the Valencia Cathedral, walking down the Turia Gardens, the former riverbed of the Turia River, or simply enjoying the sunny weather at cafes, you’ll sure find your vibe in this amazing city!